2011 California Golden Bears baseball team

 The 2011 California Golden Bears baseball team represented the University of California, Berkeley in the 2011 NCAA Division I baseball season.
 The team played their home games in Evans Diamond.
 They entered the 2011 season after making the postseason two of the last three years and with a 31–20 record, the Golden Bears won an at-large berth (therefore making the postseason three of the past four years) for the 2011 NCAA Division I baseball tournament, and were seeded #3 in the Houston.
 The Golden Bears lost the first game of the double-elimination format to the Baylor Bears, 6–4.
 California then went on to win their next four games in a row eliminating Alcorn State, #1 seed Rice, and Baylor.
 With their victory on June 6, the Bears advanced to a Super Regional for the first time since the 64 team format was introduced.
 California hosted its Super Regional games on June 11 and 12 sweeping Dallas Baptist to advance to the College World Series for the first time since 1992.
-Although the Bears hosted, the series was not be at Evans Diamond in Berkeley, but at Stephen Schott Stadium in Santa Clara because Cal's stadium was not suitable for large television crews and did not have lights.
+Although the Bears hosted, the series was not at Evans Diamond in Berkeley, but at Stephen Schott Stadium in Santa Clara because Cal's stadium was not suitable for large television crews and did not have lights.